Generative Bayesian Optimization: Generative Models as Acquisition Functions: Conclusion

 \section{Conclusion}

-This work introduces Generative Bayesian Optimization (GenBO), a unifying framework that turns any generative model into a sampler whose density tracks Bayesian-optimization acquisition functions or preference losses.
+This work introduces Generative Bayesian Optimization (GenBO), a unifying framework that turns any generative model into a sampler whose density tracks BO acquisition functions.
+We have shown that loss functions over generative models, such as DPO and KL divergences, can be applied to directly learn samplers for batch BO.
 By eliminating intermediate regression or classification surrogates, GenBO reduces approximation error, simplifies the pipeline to learning just a single generative model, and scales naturally to large batches and high-dimensional or combinatorial design spaces.
-Theoretical results show convergence to the global optimum, and experiments on sequence and protein design tasks demonstrate competitive performance with more complex surrogate-guided baselines.
+Theoretical results show convergence to the target distribution, and experiments on text optimization and protein design tasks demonstrate competitive performance with more complex surrogate-guided baselines.
 A few challenges remain.
-For some variants, GenBO requires choosing and fixing the prior before optimization, and its performance depends on sensible settings of utility and temperature parameters.
+For some variants, GenBO requires choosing and fixing the prior before optimization, and its performance depends on sensible settings of utility and temperature parameters, whose theory could be further explored.
+Another avenue is the adaptation to acquisition strategies not expressible as expected utilities, such as Thompson sampling and upper confidence bound.
 Despite these caveats, GenBO’s minimal moving parts and principled acquisition-driven training mark a simpler and more scalable alternative to multi-stage guided generation methods.